OrhanOzkercin/netflix-clone-react/README.md

 # Netflix-Clone

 In this project my aim was imitate Netflix homepage.
 Data is coming from an API ([https://www.themoviedb.org/documentation/api](https://www.themoviedb.org/documentation/api)).
 I used React Hooks for this project.
+Project coded by me with following Clever Programming.

 ### 🎆✨ Live Demo => [http://netflix.orhanozkercin.com/](http://netflix.orhanozkercin.com/)